davidji99/terraform-provider-herokux/website/docs/index.html.markdown

 * `timeouts` - (Optional) Timeouts help certain resources to be properly created or deleted before proceeding with further actions.
 Only a single `timeouts` block may be specified and it supports the following arguments:

-  * `mtls_provision_timeout` - (Optional) The number of minutes to wait for an MTLS configuration to be provisioned on a database.
+  * `mtls_provision_timeout` - (Optional) The number of minutes to wait for a MTLS configuration to be provisioned on a database.
+Defaults to 10 minutes.

-  * `mtls_deprovision_timeout` - (Optional) The number of minutes to wait for an MTLS configuration to be deprovisioned from a database.
+  * `mtls_deprovision_timeout` - (Optional) The number of minutes to wait for a MTLS configuration to be deprovisioned from a database.
+Defaults to 10 minutes.

-  * `mtls_iprule_create_timeout` - (Optional) The number of minutes to wait for an MTLS IP rule to be created/authorized for a database.
+  * `mtls_iprule_create_timeout` - (Optional) The number of minutes to wait for a MTLS IP rule to be created/authorized for a database.
+Defaults to 10 minutes.

+  * `mtls_certificate_create_timeout` - (Optional) The number of minutes to wait for a MTLS certificate to be create and ready for use.
+Defaults to 10 minutes.

+  * `mtls_certificate_delete_timeout` - (Optional) The number of minutes to wait for a MTLS certificate to be deleted.
+Defaults to 10 minutes.